Chat API: REST API and WebSocket integration for third-party applications

 }

-Allow users to provide feedback on AI responses with like/dislike reactions.
+Allow customers to provide feedback on AI responses with like/dislike reactions.

 Content-Type: application/json